-In a comparable higher education case, a professor alleged she was terminated for speaking out against the preferential treatment she believed had been given university athletes [4].
+In a comparable higher education case (Kemp v Ervin, 651 F. Supp.
+495 N.D.
+Georgia, 1986]), U.S. District Court N.S.
+Georgia, Atlanta Division, April 1986), a professor alleged she was terminated for speaking out against the preferential treatment she believed had been given university athletes.
 Testimony was heard relating to her professional activity.
-The court found that this adverse employment action would not have taken place absent Professor Kemp's criticism of the athletes' preferential treatment.
-The evidence of the administration's reckless and careless indifference to her protected rights was deemed to be intentional, deliberate, and calculated to conceal the actual reason for the administration's action, which was retaliation for her protected speech [4].
-In another decision involving Lincoln University, a faculty member's picketing activities involved criticism of a state-related university president [5].
+The Court found that this adverse employment action would not have taken place absent Professor Kemp's criticism of the athletes' preferential treatment.
+The evidence of the administration's reckless and careless indifference to her protected rights was deemed to be intentional, deliberate and calculated to conceal the actual reason for the administration's action, which was retaliation for her protected speech (Kemp v Ervin, 651 F Supp.
+495 [N.D.
+Georgia, 1986] U.S. District Court N.S.
+Georgia, Atlanta Division, April, 1986).
+In another decision involving Lincoln University, a faculty member's picketing activities involved criticism of a state-related university president.
 As long as the picketing and parading were subject to reasonable time, place, and manner restrictions, they could not be restrained on the basis of content.
 The fact that the criticism was strident and may have been "misguided" did not derogate from the status of the protected speech.
-The court went on to state:
+The Court went on the state

-In an academic environment, suppression of speech or opinion cannot be justified by undifferentiated fear or apprehension of disturbance not by mere desire to avoid discomfort or unpleasantness that always accompany an unpopular viewpoint; instead, restraint on such protected activity can be sustained only upon showing that such activity would materially and substantially interfere with appropriate discipline and operation of school [5, p.
-217].
+In an academic environment, suppression of speech or opinion cannot be justified by undifferentiated fear or apprehension of disturbance not by mere desire to avoid discomfort or unpleasantness that always accompany an unpopular viewpoint; instead, restraint on such protected activity can be sustained only upon showing that such activity would materially and substantially interfere with appropriate discipline and operation of school.
+(Ervin, p.
+497)

-The burden is thus placed on the administration to show that correspondence from the president involving dismissal was not retaliation for the speech activity but took into account the totality of the conduct.
-That is, the denial of tenure or the failure to promote would have occurred anyway, even if the picketing had never occurred [5].
+The burden is thus placed with the administration to show that correspondence from the president involving dismissal was not retaliation for the speech activity but took into account the totality of the conduct.
+That is, the denial of tenure or the failure to promote would have occurred anyway, even if the picketing had never occurred (Trotman v Board of Trustees of Lincoln (University, No. 70-2490, 635 F. 2dm 216, U.S. Court of Appeals, Third Circuit, Nov.
+25, 1980).

 In most instances, the Pickering Balance test must be preceded by a determination of the characterization of the speech itself.
 Does it relate to matters of public concern or simply consist of unprotected private utterances?
-In a case that challenged the employer's decision to terminate, an employee aired his personal grievance and attacked the way in which the institution was run [6].
-The court addressed the content of the employee's speech by placing the burden on the employee to prove his speech was primarily of public concern and not merely a personal opinion or dispute with his employer [6].
+In a case that challenged the employer's decision to terminate, an employee aired his personal grievance and attacked how the institution was run (Kurtz v Vickrey, 855 F 2d 723 [11 Cir.
+1988]).
+The Court addressed the content of the employee's speech by placing the burden on the employee to prove that his speech was primarily of public concern and not merely a personal opinion or dispute with his employer.